agronholm/apscheduler/docs/userguide.rst

 Controlling how much a job can be started late
 ----------------------------------------------

-Some tasks are time sensitive, and should not be run at all if it fails to be started on time (like, for example, if the scheduler(s) were down while they were supposed to be running the scheduled jobs).
+Some tasks are time sensitive, and should not be run at all if they fail to be started on time (like, for example, if the scheduler(s) were down while they were supposed to be running the scheduled jobs).
 You can control this time limit with the ``misfire_grace_time`` option passed to :meth:`~Scheduler.add_schedule`.
-A scheduler that acquires the job then checks if the current time is later than the deadline (run time + misfire grace time) and if it is, it skips the execution of the job and releases it with the outcome of :data:`~JobOutcome.`
+A scheduler that acquires the job then checks if the current time is later than the deadline (run time + misfire grace time) and if it is, it skips the execution of the job and releases it with the outcome of :attr:`~JobOutcome.missed_start_deadline`.

 Controlling how jobs are queued from schedules
 ----------------------------------------------